aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/days-of-judgement/rosh-hashanah/a-dudele-where-shall-i-seek-you-by-rabbi-levi-yitshaq-of-berditchev.html.md

 <td style="vertical-align:top;">
 <div class="english">
-Where I turn,
+Where I turn to,
-And where do I turn?
+And where do I return to?
 You — you!
 </div></td></tr>
 </tbody></table>